telerik/maui-docs/controls/popup/modal-popup.md

 <snippet id='popup-features-modal' />

-And the event handlers for opening/closing the popup:
+And the next example shows the event handlers for opening/closing the popup:

 <snippet id='popup-features-modal-events' />

-Here is the result - the Popup applies default outside background color for the content behind:
+Here is the result&mdash;the Popup applies the default outside background color for the content behind:

 ![.NET MAUI Popup Modal](images/popup-modal.png)